 - Department of Education, Skills and Employment website

 - Terms and Conditions and Obligations for FEE-HELP

-- VET Student Loans and VET FEE-HELP/FEE-HELP Statement of Assurance
+- VET Student Loans and FEE-HELP Statement of Assurance

 - Withdrawing HELP Loan/Recrediting HELP Loan (MS Word 23Kb)